Stanley Porteus: Porteus Hall

 The University of Hawaiʻi social sciences building, Porteus Hall, was named after him in 1974.
 Less than two months later, however, a group of university students and faculty called the Coalition to Rename Porteus Hall mounted a full-scale campaign in opposition to the name.
 Both the original decision to name the building after him and the opposition to the name centered on his 1926 book Temperament and Race which the university called, "a classic in its field" but which the Coalition denounced as "a flagrantly racist attack on all non-white peoples" and "particularly insulting to the indigenous and non-white immigrant groups who, then as now, make up the overwhelming majority of the population of Hawaiʻi."
 The university affirmed the name in 1975, but throughout the next two decades it was common for students to refer to the building as "Racism Hall".
 In 1997 the Associated Students voted unanimously to urge that the building be renamed.
-In response the President of the University appointed a committee to make reccomendations regarding renaming the buliding.
+In response the President of the university appointed a committee to make recommendations regarding renaming the building.
 It was renamed Saunders Hall in 2001.